 - U.S. Court of Appeals for the District of Columbia Circuit

-Mr. Richardson’s practice reflects 20 years’ experience in key staff roles on Capitol Hill and at the U.S. Department of Interior and over a decade in private law practice.
+Steve's practice reflects 20 years’ experience in key staff roles on Capitol Hill and at the U.S. Department of Interior and over a decade in private law practice.
 He focuses on regulation, public policy, and litigation in complex, high-profile matters involving water, wetlands, hydroelectric, land, energy, and environmental law.
-Mr. Richardson has extraordinary experience in successfully resolving complex water quality and allocation disputes and is a leader in helping companies site electric generation facilities and transmission lines.
+Steve has extraordinary experience in successfully resolving complex water quality and allocation disputes and is a leader in helping companies site electric generation facilities and transmission lines.
 He has unique expertise in promoting and defending projects in environmentally-sensitive locations and fast-growing urban areas.
-Mr. Richardson also represents clients in “green building” and related energy efficiency issues and in defending against challenges under the National Environmental Policy Act (NEPA).
+Steve also represents clients in “green building” and related energy efficiency issues and in defending against challenges under the National Environmental Policy Act (NEPA).
 He regularly writes and speaks on the legal, environmental, and social barriers to obtaining authority for new generation and transmission facilities.

-- Represented California Central Valley producers before the USDA in matters involving Food Safety and Inspection, Labeling Approval, and USDA Organic issues.
+- Represented California Central Valley producers before the U.S. Department of Agriculture (USDA) in matters involving Food Safety and Inspection, Labeling Approval, and USDA Organic issues.

 - Represented clients in matters involving the USDA Offices on Nature Resource Conservation, Water, Disaster Assistance, Invasive Species, Rural Development and Forestry Issues.